 How to treat foraminal stenosis

-If you have been diagnosed with foraminal stenosis, you may be confused what that medical jargon actually means.
-“Stenosis” refers to a narrowing, while “foraminal” refers to the open channels through which spinal nerves travel.
-If the major nerve passageways become constricted, spinal nerves might become compressed or “pinched,” giving rise to pain and interrupting the ability of the nerves to convey motor and sensory signals.
-There is a wide array of options for treating foraminal stenosis, ranging from gentle alternative treatments to major surgery.
-The severity of your foraminal stenosis will be a large deciding factor in your personal treatment plan.
+If you have been diagnosed with foraminal stenosis, you may be looking for more information about this condition and the treatment options available.
+Stenosis refers to narrowing, while foraminal refers to the openings through which nerves leave the spinal column.
+If the major nerve passageways become constricted, spinal nerves might become compressed, causing pain and interrupting the ability of the nerves to send motor and sensory signals.
+There are many options for treating foraminal stenosis, ranging from conservative treatments to surgery.
+The severity of your foraminal stenosis and the underlying causes will be a large deciding factor in your personal treatment plan.

 What causes foraminal stenosis?